Merchant Cash Advance: Revenue Based Financing

 What is a Merchant Cash Advance?

 Merchant cash advances, also called business cash advances, it is not the typical small business finance.
 Instead, they’re a lump-sum advance against your business’s future sales.
-The MCA company that advances the money establishes the cost of funding the advance.
-In addition to the cash advance amount, you’ll remit an agreed-upon amount of your business’s debit and sales, and possibly other fees.
+The MCA company that advances the money establishes the cost of receiving the advance.
+In addition to the cash advance amount, you’ll remit an agreed-upon amount of your business’s sales, and possibly other fees.

 Since a business cash advances uses fees, it sets itself apart from the typical small business funding, like business term funding and business lines of credit, MCAs are a largely unregulated financing option.